rdevries-thoughtworks/leap_se/pages/docs/client/known-issues.md

 @toc = true

-Here you can find documentation about known issues and potential work-arounds in the current Leap Platform release.
+Here you can find documentation about known issues and potential work-arounds in the current Bitmask release.

 No polkit agent available
 -------------------------